MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

     \label{fig:The Matrix}
 \end{figure}

-Saying one cinematic movement is responsible for the the entirely of softer lighting in film wouldnt be right.
-However in film there have been Film Movements that have created noticable change to how we light today. in this essay i will be looking at 4 Major movements.
-Sarting with Italian Neo Realism then moving onto the avantgard movement in france from 1950 till 1960 going on to the polish film school movement in the same time frame lastly going on to the british new wave from 1960 till the 1970's.

-set up the question in the introduction

 look into how soft light aftects naturalism

-make the introduction transfrom f to the history of softlight and the people who have used
+make the introduction transfrom to the history of softlight and the people who have used

 Define terms of soft light